informatics-isi-edu/ermrestjs/doc/api.md

 <a name="ERMrest.Table+updateEntities"></a>
 #### table.updateEntities() ⇒ <code>Promise</code>
-Update entities with data that has been modified
+Update entities with data that has been modified.

 **Kind**: instance method of <code>[Table](#ERMrest.Table)</code>
 **Returns**: <code>Promise</code> - Returns a promise.